-The MN471022, ES&H Manual includes a chapter on "NEPA, Cultural Resources, and Historic Properties."
-Members of the Workforce use the NEPA module software to complete a checklist for a proposed project, including facilities, operations and activities.
-The checklist discusses the project along with its potential to affect the environment and/or impact on cultural resources.
+MN471022, ES&H Manual, "NEPA, Cultural Resources, and Historic Properties," describes the steps for preparing a NEPA checklist.
+Members of the Workforce use the [NEPA Module](#) to complete a checklist for a proposed project or activity or a major change to an existing project or activity.
+The checklist is used to describe the project along with its potential to affect the environment and/or impact cultural resources.
 This includes detailing hazards from the project, listing any project requirements such as whether permit(s) are necessary, and presenting any mitigation for potential environmental impacts while ensuring appropriate regulatory requirements are met.

-Following the completion of a checklist, its review will determine whether the proposed project is within the operating limits and whether it requires additional NEPA documentation.
+Following completion, a NEPA checklist will be reviewed to determine whether the proposed project is within operating limits and whether it requires additional NEPA documentation.
 Key areas for potential environmental impacts analysis include: